 Everything you need to know about Online Counselling

 In today’s world, virtually everything can be done online – even counselling.
 Online counselling occurs when you engage in a therapeutic conversation with your therapist over the internet on a confidential secure platform called Zoom in real time.
-This is usually done using Skype.

 Online counselling is perfect for you if:

 From there, you can choose to undertake your online counselling sessions anywhere you have an internet connection.
 Our available times may vary, but we’ll arrange a suitable time with you when you contact us.

-Your online counselling is most effective if you commit to at least 5 sessions with your therapist.
-Just like face to face counselling, you will need to have a few sessions, to be able to express your issues, to work through them, and to find some closure.
+Just like face-to-face counselling, you will need to have a few sessions to be able to express your issues thoroughly, to work through them, and to find some closure.
 And with online counselling being so convenient, many clients find they set regular ongoing sessions.

-I understand that online counselling may be a new concept to grasp so I’m more than happy to have a conversation with you to discuss how it works.
-As with any counselling, you need to feel comfortable and have all the details before you can make an informed decision.
+We understand that online counselling may be a new concept to grasp so we’re more than happy to have a conversation with you to discuss how it works.
+As with any counselling, you need to feel comfortable and have all the details before you can make an informed decision and commit to anything.

 To find out more or to book an appointment please call 0411 313 726 or email firstname.lastname@example.org.